ZIFODS/Python-Training-Guidelines/README.md

 :gift_heart: :movie_camera: [Freecodecamp - Python for Beginners](https://www.freecodecamp.org/news/python-programming-course/)

-:computer: [Freecodecamp - Python for Everybody](https://www.freecodecamp.org/learn/scientific-computing-with-python/); only the _Python for Everybody_ section is required for basic syntax, however, this section also contains a lot of other useful material that covers more advanced topics.
+:computer: [Freecodecamp - Python for Everybody](https://www.freecodecamp.org/learn/scientific-computing-with-python/); only the _Python for Everybody_ section is required for basic syntax, however, this resource also contains a lot of other useful material that covers more advanced topics.

 ### 1.2 Must-know developer skills